andygbannister/qurantools/readme.md

 ### How to install

+See below for "How to update" - but it refers to elements of this "Install" section.

 Qur'an Tools is a pretty simple bare-metal PHP application.
 These are the general steps required for installation.
 See later sections for more detail.

 1. Install a webserver (probably Apache2), PHP7.3.
 MySQL 8 (or Maria DB 10.3), composer 2, Git and (optionally) Node with npm onto your server.